danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 ## A Metaphor

-Later that evening, I was trying to describe the situation to my husband.
-He doesn't work in tech, but was curious about what it feels like to have a machine do the coding humans used to do.
-I spent a while trying to find an explanation that would make sense outside of engineering circles, and this metaphor came to mind:
+This was the metaphor I eventually landed on while trying to make sense of it out loud, one that felt intuitive even outside engineering circles.

 Imagine your usual weekly grocery shopping.
 Let's say it takes a couple of hours between driving to the store, finding parking, picking up what you need, checking out, and driving home.
 You're doing it in your trusty old Honda Civic — reliable, predictable, if not the fastest acceleration.